pokt-network/pocket/e2e/docs/E2E_ADR.md

     result *commandResult // stores the result of the last command that was run }

-// RunCommand runs a command on the v1-cli-client. func (v *validatorPod) RunCommand(args ...string) (*commandResult, error) {
+// RunCommand runs a command on the pocket binary func (v *validatorPod) RunCommand(args ...string) (*commandResult, error) {
     base := []string{
         "exec", "-i", "deploy/pocket-v1-cli-client",